-The charm of Bermeo is easy to miss if you don't park and walk through the old part of town to the port.
-Once home to the largest fishing fleet in Spain—some 60 long-distance tuna freezer ships of more than 150 tons, and nearly 100 smaller craft that specialize in hake, sea bream, gilthead, and other local species—Bermeo was long famous as a whaling port.
-In the 16th century, local whalers reportedly were obliged to donate the tongue of every whale to raise money for the church.
-Bermeo has one of only two wooden-boat shipyards on the northern coast, and the boats in its harbor make a colorful picture.
-Drive to the top of the windswept hill, where a cemetery overlooks the crashing waves below.
+The charm of Bermeo is easy to miss if you don't park and walk from the old town to the port.
+Before the town became synonymous with the commercial fishing industry (it once boasted the largest fishing fleet in Spain), it was a booming whaling center.
+In the 16th century, Bermeo whalers reportedly were obliged to donate the tongue of every whale to raise money for the church.
+Bermeo has one of only two wooden-boat shipyards on the northern coast, and the boats docked in its busy harbor make a colorful picture.
+Drive to the top of the windswept hill above town, where a cemetery overlooks the crashing waves below.

 When there was every reason in the world to stay away and see the ruins, one woman traveled to Greece to get to work.More